The Bingo Cheaters

 Anderson, a former newspaper reporter, focuses on Appalachia and its residents in her writing.
 Her literary work was selected for inclusion on the first official Literary Map of West Virginia, published by Fairmont State University.
 Her nonfiction has appeared in Goldenseal, Wonderful West Virginia and other publications.
 The former newspaper reporter also teaches creative writing at workshops and conferences throughout the state.

 The Bingo Cheaters is available from book sellers or directly from Mountain State Press, a nonprofit press publishing literary works by West Virginians or about the state.
-It can also be purchased in print and ebook versions from Amazon.com.
+It can also be purchased in print from Amazon.com.